tomswinburne/PyGT/README.md

-# PyGT : Stable analysis of metastable Markov chains
+# PyGT : Graph transformation and reduction in Python

 > Tom Swinburne, CNRS-CINaM, swinburne at cinam.univ-mrs.fr

 > Deepti Kannan, U Cambridge

-v0.1.0 :copyright: TD Swinburne and D Kannan 2020
+v0.2.0 :copyright: TD Swinburne and D Kannan 2020

 Beta version of code used in the following papers :
 T.D.
 Swinburne and D.J.
 Wales, *Defining, Calculating, and Converging Observables of a Kinetic Transition Network*, J. Chemical Theory and Computation (2020), [link](https://doi.org/10.1021/acs.jctc.9b01211)